dantleech/blog/content/posts/2023-08-27-comparing-paths.md

 keyboard driven, interface to Strava using data collected fro the [Strava API](https://developers.strava.com/docs/reference/).

-One of the feature the Strava app provides is "Matched Routes": if the activity you performed _closely matches_ the route of any previous activities, you can list and compare your previous performances.
+One of the feature the Strava app provides is **Matched Routes**.
+If an activity you performed _closely matches_ the route of any previous activities, you can list and compare your previous performances.

 In Strava this is a premium feature.
 I wanted to implement this feature in